John Baldacci

 John Elias Baldacci (born January 30, 1955) is an American politician who served as the 73rd governor of Maine from 2003 to 2011.
 A Democrat, he also served in the United States House of Representatives from 1995 to 2003 and in the Maine Senate from 1982 to 1994.

 During his tenure as governor, Baldacci initiated reforms in the areas of health care, energy development, administrative reform and efficiency, public education, and led significant efforts to expand investment in workforce training and development.
 During his four terms in the U.S. Congress, he served on the Agriculture Committee and the Committee on Transportation and Infrastructure.
-He currently serves as vice chair of the board of the non-partisan Northeast-Midwest Institute, a Washington-based, private, nonprofit, and nonpartisan research organization dedicated to economic vitality, environmental quality, and regional equity for Northeast and Midwest states.
+He served previously as Vice-Chair and currently as Chair Emeritus of the board of the non-partisan Northeast-Midwest Institute, a Washington-based, private, nonprofit, and nonpartisan research organization dedicated to economic vitality, environmental quality, and regional equity for Northeast and Midwest states.

 Early life and political career

-Born in Bangor, Maine on January 30, 1955, Baldacci grew up with seven siblings in a Catholic family of Italian and Lebanese ancestry.
+Born in Bangor, Maine, on January 30, 1955, Baldacci grew up with seven siblings in a Roman Catholic family of Italian and Lebanese ancestry.
 As a child, he worked in the family business, Momma Baldacci's restaurant in Bangor.
-A 1973 graduate of Bangor High School, he received a Bachelor of Arts degree in history from the University of Maine at Orono in 1986.
+A 1973 graduate of Bangor High School, he received a B.A. degree in history from the University of Maine at Orono in 1986.

 Baldacci was first elected to public office in 1978 at the age of 23, when he served on the Bangor City Council.
 He continued in politics, winning election to the Maine Senate in 1982 from a Bangor-area district.
 He was reelected two times, serving a total of 12 years.